Perception of Insecurity in Bogota

-Comments concerning the insecurity in Bogota has recently raised its ugly ahead again.
-With several infamous incidents taking place in the capital over the last several weeks, including the shooting of a policeman in an affluent area last month (March) whilst stop checking two assailants dressed as inline food delivery workers, and the raid of a Starbucks Café in Usaquen last week, one of Bogota’s lower crime rate areas.
+Comments concerning the insecurity in Bogota recently raised its ugly ahead again.
+With several infamous incidents taking place in the capital over the last several weeks, including the shooting of a policeman in an affluent area last month (March) whilst stop checking two assailants, and the raid of a Starbucks Café in Usaquen last week, one of Bogota’s lower crime rate areas.
 According to the Camara de Comercio Bogota (Bogota Chamber of Commerce) perception of insecurity is now at its highest in the last 5 years (2015).

-According to statistics the rates of thefts & robberies in Bogota Metropolitan were reduced to 82.567 in 2020, as seen below;
+According to statistics the rates of thefts & robberies in Bogota Metropolitan were reduced to 82.567 in 2020.

 News network Source: https://bogotacomovamos.org/asi-son-los-robos-en-bogota/ states that on average;